 Kind of fruitless in this day and age.
-Everything being so concentrated on social media and whatnot, but I’ve learnt a lot from blogs.
-Plus, it’s always nice to come across a good blog.
-Whether it belongs to someone you know or for educational material.
+Everything is so concentrated on social media and whatnot, but I’ve learned a lot from blogs.
+Plus, it’s always nice to come across a good blog, whether it belongs to someone you know or serves as educational material.

-As I’m about to enter the working world “for real for real”, I don’t want to be a passionless, uninteresting bozo.
-The way to avoid this, imo, is to try a bunch of random stuff and see what sticks.
+As I’m about to enter the working world “for real, for real,” I don’t want to be a passionless, uninteresting bozo.
+The way to avoid this, in my opinion, is to try a bunch of random stuff and see what sticks.
 Blogging is one of these.
-This mindset has led to many poor social and financial decisions but we move.
+This mindset has led to many poor social and financial decisions, but we move on.

 Why I’m doing this.

-It’s primarily to tame a little section of this highly centralised beast known as the internet and make it my own.
+It’s primarily to tame a little section of this highly centralized beast known as the internet and make it my own.
 I wanted something similar to social media but not as likely to suck me in and a little more fun to curate/create.
 The solution is obviously to build it yourself.
-I also wanted something more extensible than medium and more fun than Wordpress.
-It’s also a little bit of a testament to my technical vanity ngl (or maybe a calling to get a life 🤷🏿♂️).
+I also wanted something more extensible than Medium and more fun than WordPress.
+It’s also a bit of a testament to my technical vanity, not gonna lie (or maybe a calling to get a life 🤷🏿♂️).